 Tina turned to her spirituality and Bible for practical advice on how to mend her marriage with Teddy.
 "I was doing some crazy stuff that was going to land me behind bars!" she told C Nikky, but her faith helped guide her to the right path.

 Most importantly, Tina thanked her "praying family" for supporting her through Teddy's infidelity.

 According to Paul Amato, professor of sociology at Penn State, strong religious views are one of the main deterrents of divorce, along with economical dependence and children.

-Whichever one decides, no matter what people outside of the relationship may say, it's important to understand that those in the relationship know more about what's best for the situation than anyone else.
+Whatever a couple decides, no matter what people outside of the relationship may say, it's important to understand that those in the relationship know more about what's best for the situation than anyone else.